image-ninja-pro-1761132630.png

 The Issue of Limited Data Availability in Remote Regions

-Limited data availability poses a considerable challenge in wilderness weather prediction, particularly in remote areas where weather stations may be sparse or entirely absent.
+Limited data availability poses a significant challenge for wilderness weather prediction, particularly in remote areas where weather stations may be sparse or absent.
 This lack of information complicates the generation of accurate forecasts and can leave travellers vulnerable to unforeseen weather events.
 For instance, hikers in isolated regions may lack access to real-time updates, rendering them susceptible to sudden storms or temperature drops.

 • Utilising portable weather devices to gather local data.